meg-an321/SQL-Employee-Tracker/README.md

 This application is meant to provide an easy way for non-developers and those unfamiliar with programming, an easy way to interact with databases.

+## What I learned
+Bootcamp students, including myself learned how to use postgres and how to write commands in the shell.
+Through the shell; located in the terimal, we were able to delete an existing database and tables and then could create new database and tables.
+When learning more about SQL students were taught the importance of the acronym CRUD:
+Create new records by adding new data to the database.
+Read data by retrieving and viewing data stored in the database.
+Update existing records by modifying data already present in the database.
+Delete records by removing data that is no longer needed.

 ## Test
 [Walk through Video]